Analysis | Kevin McCarthy and Chip Roy defended Liz Cheney and criticized Trump. Now both have reversed course.

 Perhaps Roy believes that Cheney’s attempt to guide the party in a different direction is somehow different from an impeachment vote.
 As a leader of a party, perhaps that’s different.

 But Cheney had also criticized Trump for many months before her impeachment vote in a way few Republicans had.
 An impeachment vote is also an extremely significant one against a sitting president, which strongly suggests that perhaps they should be persona non grata moving forward.

 Roy also agreed with Trump’s impeachment, albeit for different reasons.
 The logical extension of his comments is that he thinks Cheney has a right to say Trump committed conduct warranting his potential removal from office, but that saying the party should distance itself from such a person is beyond the pale for a party leader.

-More than anything, though, both his and McCarthy’s comments seem to be a case-in-point when it comes to where the party truly lies right now.
+More than anything, though, both he and McCarthy’s comments seem to be a case in point when it comes to where the party truly lies right now.
 A president can be blamed for violence or even have committed an impeachable offense, but calling for the party to chart a new course from them when other members aren’t on board is just not okay.

 That this was coming from two of the rare Republicans who emphasized Trump’s culpability in the immediate aftermath of Jan.
-6 should escape nobody’s attention when it comes to what this means for the party moving forward.
-Nor should the highly unusual rebuke from a fellow leader who might just be watching his right flank right now.
+6 should escape nobody’s attention when it comes to what this means for the party moving forward — nor should the highly unusual rebuke from a fellow leader who might just be watching his right flank right now.